isomerpages/moe-kranjisec/_experience/School Rules and Regulations.md

 <p>It is the class’s responsibility to keep the classroom clean.</p>
 </li>
 <li>
-<p>Stand up to greet your teacher before and after each lesson.&nbsp;</p>
+<p>Stand up to greet your teacher before and after each lesson.</p>
 </li>
 <li>
-<p>Prepare your PLD and lesson materials before the start of each lesson,
+<p>Prepare your PLD and lesson materials before the start of each lesson
 and stay engaged during class.</p>
 </li>
 <li>